paarthenon/soothesayer/README.md

 TODO
-- Add invisibility to the modal backgrounds
 - Add names/variance to the person asking for the vision.
 - Add buttons to reroll events in the reading mode.

+TODO (low)
+- Get the original crossroad icon going (https://game-icons.net/1x1/delapouite/crossroad.html)
+- Add invisibility to the modal backgrounds

 ---
 What remains is the CRA Header